 The Patient Experience team is the central point of contact for people to provide feedback and raise concerns about the services provided by Derbyshire Healthcare NHS Foundation Trust.

-Our aim is to provide a swift response to concerns or queries raised and to ensure a thorough investigation takes place when required with complainants receiving comprehensive written responses including any actions taken.
+Our aim is to provide a 'quick resolution' for you when you raise issues with us.
+If a ‘closer look’ is required we will ensure that a thorough investigation takes place, with complainants receiving comprehensive written responses including any actions taken.
 Learning from the feedback we receive is essential and this is shared with all Trust staff.

 If you have any feedback about the service you have received - good or bad - we'd love to know.
 To find out how you can provide your feedback about Trust services, please visit the Your Feedback section.